 Hats- A wide brimmed hat will do wonders to balance out your thinness.
 Large rolled brims that droop down on either side of your head will be an ideal hat shape that few women can carry off well but you.

 Pictured: An afternoon party dress with gathered skirt, large bow, draped neckline, jacket, and a wide brim cloche hat.
-Pictured below: Two wide brim straw hats with large bands and bows.
+Pictured below: A double sided wide brim straw hat.

 THE SHORT, THIN WOMAN